lriobo/ADMeth/README.md

 Before starting to use our repository, you will need to:

-1- Download and unzip the DL model (heavymodelv1) from Zenodo (https://zenodo.org/records/17379350?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjA1ZGM3MDA4LTllNGItNDhmYy05Yjg1LTdlNWMxMmI3NDJiMCIsImRhdGEiOnt9LCJyYW5kb20iOiJmOGQ1N2IxNDM0MWI1MTA2ZDQ4YWEyMWM0ZGZhN2VhNSJ9.foeuQ1OC1mJcVSQXO0RlyiDjnBEHj5BKS5544wX0zt0x8eQoew5opbg53OkozMmHIYgnsfl2jVgxwRcb5y6Apw) and place it in data/models (you can change the root in config.yaml).
+1- Download and unzip the DL model (heavymodelv1) from Zenodo (https://zenodo.org/records/17379350) and place it in models folder (you can change the root in config.yaml).

-2- Download and unzip the MSE results for normalization (controlsdatasets) from Zenodo (https://zenodo.org/records/17379350?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjA1ZGM3MDA4LTllNGItNDhmYy05Yjg1LTdlNWMxMmI3NDJiMCIsImRhdGEiOnt9LCJyYW5kb20iOiJmOGQ1N2IxNDM0MWI1MTA2ZDQ4YWEyMWM0ZGZhN2VhNSJ9.foeuQ1OC1mJcVSQXO0RlyiDjnBEHj5BKS5544wX0zt0x8eQoew5opbg53OkozMmHIYgnsfl2jVgxwRcb5y6Apw) and place it in data/msemetrics (you can change the root in config.yaml).
+2- Download and unzip the MSE results for normalization (controlsdatasets) from Zenodo (https://zenodo.org/records/17379350) and place it in data/msemetrics folder (you can change the root in config.yaml).

 ---
 ## 📋 Input data structure

 Our pipeline requires 2 input datasets: cases and controls, which should be placed in 2 different folders.
-These datasets should contain Beta-values matrices (CpGs x Samples), coming from Illumina's Arrays (450k or EPIC) and can be in .tsv, .csv or .txt format.
-The only requirement is that the index name of the rows should be named "CpG" and include all of the CpG names.
+These datasets should contain Beta-values matrices (CpGs x Samples), coming from Illumina arrays (450k or EPIC) and can be in ".tsv", ".csv" or ".txt" format.
+The only requirement is that row index must be named ‘CpG’ and contain CpG identifiers.
 Missing values can be identified as NaNs or as 0.0 values.
-They should be placed in data/rawdatasets in two separate folders: one for cases and other for controls.
+They should be placed in data/rawdatasets in two separate folders: one for cases and one for controls.

 ---
 ## 🔗 Pipeline steps
 **0- Initialize**: Creates needed folders and subfolders for the project structure

-**1- Preprocess**: Loads raw Beta-values datasets (cases and controls), keeps only selected probes and orders them according to its position.
+**1- Preprocess**: Loads raw Beta-values datasets (cases and controls), keeps only selected probes and orders them according to their genomic position.

 **2- AD Training** (NOT AVAILABLE YET - SKIPPABLE): Trains an AI anomaly detection model, based on AE, on a whole-blood samples dataset.